armytag/langs/qathebo/texts/LCC11_Qathebo.md

 ##### Accusative

 The Accusative case indicates which noun is being acted upon by the verb.
-This is roughly equivalent to the object or patient in an English sentence.

 <div class="gloss">
 <p class="number"></p>